Methanol found in blood of South Africa tavern victims | Africanews

 Methanol is a toxic form of alcohol that is used industrially as a solvent, pesticide or an alternative source of fuel.

 It is not used in the production of alcohol sold for human consumption.
+It is yet not known how the youngsters ingested the methanol.

 Alcohol poisoning and inhalation of carbon monoxide have both been ruled out as possible causes of death although traces of both were detected in the bodies of all 21 victims, said Matiwane.